athena-framework/athena/docs/routing.md

 ### Global Callbacks

 Callbacks can also be defined to run on _all_ routes no matter which controller they are in.
-This can be achieved by adding a callback action to the parent controller struct: `Athena::Routing::StructController`.
+This can be achieved by adding a callback action to the parent controller struct: `Athena::Routing::Controller`.

 This is most useful for adding `Content-Type` response headers, or CORs.